Fody/Virtuosity/README.md

 A list of namespaces to include.

-Can not be defiend with `ExcludeNamespaces`.
+Can not be defined with `ExcludeNamespaces`.

 Can take two forms.

-As an element with items delimetered by a newline.
+As an element with items delimited by a newline.

     <Virtuosity>
         <IncludeNamespaces>